 Temperature or pressure relief valve

-A temperature or pressure relief valve helps prevent a tank from exploding if temperature or pressure exceeds safe limits.
-Unfortunately, residential valves are somewhat prone to failure.
-As part of your annual water heater care, test this valve by:
+Temperature or pressure relief valves help prevent tanks from exploding if temperature or pressure exceeds safe limits.
+Unfortunately, residential valves can be prone to failure, so test this valve yearly by:

 - Pulling up on the handle to make sure water flows freely out, and stops when you let go of the handle.
 If it does nothing or runs or drips, then the valve should be replaced.

-- Flushing the hot water heater through the drain valve at least once a year to remove sediment buildup.
-You should have a drain line, usually to within about 6 inches of the floor, or plumbed outside.
-This is to prevent you from being scalded if the valve should open while you’re standing next to it.
+- Flushing the hot water heater through the drain valve to remove sediment buildup.
+You should have a drain line, either plumbed outside or within about 6 inches of the floor to prevent you from being scalded if the valve opens while you’re next to it.

-When leaving for vacation, set the hot water heater temperature at its lowest setting.
-This will save money and reduce the risk of any problems while you are away.
-Also, if your faucets are sputtering, spitting and spewing, it could be a sign that your water heater is overheating.
+When leaving for vacation, set the hot water heater temperature to its lowest setting.
+This saves money and reduces the risk of problems while you are away.

-A poor draft can cause fumes and carbon monoxide to come back into the room instead of going outside.
+A poor draft can cause fumes and carbon monoxide to reenter the room instead of going outside.
 To maintain good ventilation make sure that: